rupa-fatigue-ai/fatigue-detection-dataset/code/workers_domain_adaptation_model/README.md

 # Industrial Workers Fatigue Detection using Domain Adaptation

 ## Description

-This code implements a domain adaptation-based approach for fatigue detection in industrial workers using physiological and/or multimodal data.
+This project implements a domain adaptation-based approach for fatigue detection in industrial workers using physiological and/or multimodal data.
+The model improves generalization across different data distributions.

+## Dataset
+The dataset used in this study is available in this repository: datasets/worker_dataset/workers_dataset.zip

+It includes physiological signals (ECG, EEG, GSR) with fatigue labels.

 ## Methodology

-The model leverages domain adaptation techniques to improve generalization across different data distributions.

-## Usage

-The code can be used for:
+- Data preprocessing and normalization

-* Feature extraction
+- Feature extraction
-* Model training using domain adaptation
-* Cross-domain fatigue prediction
+- Domain Adaptation Network (DAN) for cross-domain learning
+- Classification of fatigue states

+## Requirements
+Install dependencies using:

+pip install -r requirements.txt

+Common libraries include:
+- numpy
+- pandas
+- scikit-learn
+- matplotlib
+- seaborn
+- tensorflow / pytorch (depending on implementation)

+## How to Run
+1. Open the notebook:
+   DAN_notebook.ipynb

+   OR

+2. Run the pipeline:
+   python run_pipeline.py

+## Figures
+Model performance visualizations are available in the `figures/` folder.

 ## Notes

-* Ensure dataset paths are updated before execution.
-* The implementation is designed for research and experimental purposes.
+This model is designed for industrial fatigue detection and demonstrates improved performance using domain adaptation techniques for cross-domain scenarios.